Divya4242/Hashicorp-Stack-Demo-Nomad-Consul/README.md

 Cheers! 🎉 You can now access your deployed website.

   **To access the website**:
-  1. On a cloud instance (AWS/Azure/GCP): open your browser and enter http://<public-ip>:8080
+  1. On a cloud instance (AWS/Azure/GCP): open your browser and enter http://public-ip:8080
   2. On a local machine: open your browser and enter http://localhost:8088

-## Managing Services and Important Commands:
+## Managing Services and Important Commands
 1. **Accessing the Nomad Web UI**: http://localhost:4646
 2. **Registering a Job**: nomad job run example.nomad.hcl
 3. **Displays the status of all registered jobs**: nomad job status